chrisbra/changesPlugin/README.md

 * good documentation
 * quick response
 * Nice icons for gvim
+* Uses Vim 8 async feature for parsing the diff

 #### Why another git-gutter/vim-signify clone?
 To be fair, there were a lot of other vim plugins, that offered the same functionality as those two.
 They just didn't get the same attention as those two.
 ChangesPlugin was one of those plugins.